-The Well Animal Institute provides the services of anesthesia – free teeth cleaning for dogs and cats.
-Our training technicians clean your pet’s teeth under supervision of a licensed veterinarian.
-It is always up to the veterinarian whether your animal is a candidate for this service.
+The Well Animal Institute provides the service of anesthesia – free teeth cleaning for dogs and cats.
+Our trained technicians clean your pet’s teeth under supervision of a licensed veterinarian.
+It is always up to the veterinarian whether your pet is a candidate for the service.
 This is not intended to replace a dental under anesthesia but rather to be part of your pet’s dental plan.

-We believe that removing the plaque and tartar before it can cause periodontal disease goes a long way toward better dental health for your pet.
+We at Well Animal Institute believe that removing plaque and tartar before it can cause periodontal disease goes a long way toward better dental heath for your pet.

 Every effort will be made to remove the tartar from your pet’s teeth.
 However, they are awake and it maybe impossible to remove all the tartar.

 Please understand that a non-anesthetic dental exam and cleaning may not be as thorough as an anesthetic dental exam, cleaning and x-rays, but rather is just one part of a complete dental care plan for your pet.
 By using this opportunity to learn about dental care and health you may reduce the number and duration of future anesthetic dental cleanings/exams.